ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

   b.
 All inferences must be made in respect to the binning strategy, 'study' design, and type of integrated feature table.

 **We kindly request that Translator team members provide proper attribution for any products (e.g., manuscripts, podium presentations, software) derived from work related to Green Team's clinical datasets.
-Attribution should include acknowledgement of the funder (National Center for Advancing Translational Sciences [NCATS], Biomedical Data Translator Program award, OT3TR002020 and OT2TR002514), the North Carolina Translational and Clinical Sciences (NC TraCS) Institute (NCATS Center for Translational Science Award, UL1TR002489), UNC Hospitals and Health Care System, and all Green Team members who contributed to the work.**
+Attribution should include acknowledgement of the funder (National Center for Advancing Translational Sciences [NCATS], Biomedical Data Translator Program awards, OT3TR002020 and OT2TR002514), the North Carolina Translational and Clinical Sciences (NC TraCS) Institute (NCATS Center for Translational Science Award, UL1TR002489), UNC Hospitals and Health Care System, and all Green Team members who contributed to the work.**

 ## Green Team Clinical Data Service: Fully Identified Patient Data, HuSH+ Patient Data, ICEES